MaccsUniversal/Lucky_Duckys_V2/README.md

 Download and install Node.js.

-You can find instructions on how to do this here and here.
+You can find instructions on how to do this here: https://nodejs.org/en/download/ and here: https://nodejs.dev/learn/how-to-install-nodejs.

 Install lite-server